Identity Theft and Senior Citizens: Protecting the Elderly

 Seniors are particularly vulnerable to identity theft for several reasons.

-Finally, cognitive decline, common in aging, can result in reduced capacity to recognize fraud or phishing attempts.
+• Finally, cognitive decline, common in ageing, can result in a reduced capacity to recognize fraud or phishing attempts.

 The Impact of Identity Theft on Seniors